UCSB-Exoplanet-Polarimetry-Lab/cdi-san/README.md

 [Document](docs/Kalman_Filter_SAN.pdf) describing the process of using Kalman filter as SAN regularization.
 Page 3 includes a proposed noise term computation.

+10/7/2025 Adding [document](docs/Kalman_Filter_Improvement.pdf) describing a new setup that try to avoid division by zero

 ## Installation
 The SAN simulator is built on the latest version of the `prysm` optical propagation package.
 To install, first clone from source and then pip install.